 Emotional competence develops through co-regulation, first with caregivers and later through internalized strategies.
 Secure attachments provide a foundation for exploring the world, managing stress, and forming relationships.
 The increasing recognition of attachment as a dynamic process, rather than a fixed trait, has refined intervention approaches.

-Social development involves learning to deal with cooperation, conflict, and group norms.
+Social development involves learning to work through cooperation, conflict, and group norms.
 Peer interactions become increasingly important in childhood and adolescence, offering opportunities to practice empathy, perspective taking, and moral reasoning.
-Schools that encourage inclusive climates and prosocial norms support these competencies.
+Schools that grow inclusive climates and prosocial norms support these competencies.

 Adolescence, once viewed primarily as a period of turmoil, is now recognized as a time of heightened social and emotional learning.
 Brain changes increase sensitivity to social feedback, reinforcing the importance of mentorship, positive peer groups, and safe environments.